crf8472/libarcstk/BUILD.md

 calculating ARIds, parsing DBAR files - there is a code example within the directory ``examples``.

+You may build those examples by configuring ``-DWITH_EXAMPLES=ON`` before building.
+After building, you will find the binaries in ``build/examples/<NAME>``.

-Note that the examples ``albumid`` and ``albumcalc`` rely on processing audio and metadata input and therefore introduce dependencies to libcue and libsndfile.
+Note that the examples ``albumid`` and ``albumcalc`` rely on processing audio and metadata input and therefore introduce dependencies to libsndfile and libcue.
 Those are dependencies of these particular examples, not of the libarcstk library itself - libarcstk has no external dependencies.

 **Important:** the examples will *always* link against the libarcstk binary in directory ``build``.
-It is therefore NOT supported to just use them independent from the libarcstk build process.
+It is therefore NOT supported to just use the example binaries independent from the libarcstk build process!
+Do not package them!
+Do not expect them to work after a rebuild when new commits have arrived!
+Just consider them as a part of a specific build process - like log files.

-#### Building during build phase

-You may build those examples by configuring ``-DWITH_EXAMPLES=ON`` before building.
-After building, you will find the binaries in ``build/examples/<NAME>``.
+To clean the examples, just remove the corresponding subdirectory:

+	$ rm -rf build/examples

-#### Building manually
+#### Building and cleaning the examples manually (deprecated)

 Alternatively each example can be built separately by cd'ing into its directory and just issuing ``make``.
 Note that the libarcstk binary has to be available in